 Cabbage Rose Characteristics

 Cabbage roses, also called Provence roses, produce a profusion of petals.
 The bushes grow up to 48 inches tall and need to be spaced 36 to 48 inches apart.
 They grow thorny canes, and the weight of their blooms causes the canes to bow outward, so giving them plenty of room reduces the risk of bruised blooms.
-They require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
-Water them deeply to encourage deep root development and healthy growth.
-Regular watering helps them perform their best.
+When growing roses at home, they require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
+Water them deeply and regularly to encourage deep root development and healthy growth.

 Feeding for Blooms